 - Some inhalers used for asthma, which contain stimulants

-You may be at greater risk for palpitations and their accompanying symptoms if:
+Talk to your New York city Cardiologist if you are at greater risk for palpitations and their accompanying symptoms if:

 - You experience consistently high levels of stress